 4. Measuring Effectiveness – Performance Indicators

-In order to monitor the effectiveness of the steps we have taken to seek to prevent slavery and human trafficking taking place in our business and supply chains we will continue to:
+In order to monitor the effectiveness of the steps we have taken to seek to prevent Modern Slavery taking place in our business and supply chains we will continue to:

-- Review the responses to the questionnaires received from suppliers;
+- Review the responses to the questionnaires received from business partners;

 - Monitor Modern Slavery concerns raised with whistleblowing helplines;

-- Develop a corrective and preventative action plan, including auditing, where we assess that there may be a heightened risk of slavery and human trafficking at specific suppliers.
+- Develop a corrective and preventative action plan, including auditing, where we assess that there may be a heightened risk of Modern Slavery at specific business partners.

-During the year under review performance indicators did not identify any heightened risk of slavery and human trafficking.
+During the year under review performance indicators did not identify any heightened risk of Modern Slavery.

 - Astellas provides an e-learning program to introduce the Astellas Group Code of Conduct which states among other things our commitment to respecting human rights including the prohibition of child labor and forced labor.
-All employees worldwide are required to take this program.
+Full-time directors, officers and employees worldwide are required to take this program.

-This statement was approved by the board of directors of Astellas Pharma Inc. on 27 July 2018 and by the boards of directors of Astellas Pharma Europe Ltd. and Astellas Pharma Ltd. on 16 July 2018 respectively.
+This statement was approved by the board of directors of Astellas Pharma Inc. on 4 August 2020 and by the boards of directors of Astellas Pharma Ltd. and Astellas Pharma Europe Ltd. on 3 and 22 July 2020 respectively.
 Astellas Pharma Europe Ltd. and Astellas Pharma Ltd. have delegated signing of the statement to Astellas Pharma Inc.